arnavgautam/TreeHacks2015/HOLs/HOL-ScalingWindowsAzureWebSites/HOL.md

 By completing this hands-on lab you learned the following:

-* Moving static assets from your Web site to Windows Azure Storage.
+* Moving static assets from your Web site to Microsoft Azure Storage.
 * Configure endpoint monitoring to measure the availability and response time of your deployed Web site from different locations.
-* Configure Auto-Scaling for Windows Azure Websites by changing the range of CPU target and the instance count.
+* Configure Auto-Scaling for Microsoft Azure Websites by changing the range of CPU target and the instance count.